 Iina: The most innovative open-source media/ video player for macOS with clean UI.
 It supports dark mode, picture-in-picture mode out of box, touch-bar support and it has very nice music mode as well.

 Iina is fully customizable as you can customize the user-interface, online streaming, playlist and has a plugin system.

-HandBeak is a video converter and transcoder for macOS, Windows and Linux.
+HandBeak is a video converter and transcode engine for macOS, Windows and Linux.
 It's free and open source.
 I have used it several times for my videos it's really easy to use has built-in preset library, supports multiple input sources and dozens of formats and quality options.
 Here is some of my videos converted with HandBreak.

-Vienna is an RSS/Atom reader for macOS, It has many features to make it worth using everyday as your primary news reader.
+Vienna is an RSS/Atom reader for macOS, It has many features to make it worth using every day as your primary newsreader.
 It supports folders, smart directories, search, navigation and built-in web browser.

 The qBittorrent is a free useful torrent client alternative.
-Unlike many other torrent programs qBitorrent does not contain spyware, adware or any advertisement of sort.
+Unlike many other torrent programs qBitorrent does not contain spyware, adware or any advertisement for sort.
 Above all, it helps the user to search dozens of torrent websites without opening them sparing the user from ads and many infected websites.
 It has a plugin system but be aware some plugins are not that good as it'll conflict with other search plugins.

 Spectacle allows you to organize, resize, and move application windows without using a mouse.
-It's free app with no hidden fees or ads.
+It's a free app with no hidden fees or ads.
 However, it's unmaintained application.